 I had a massive supply of old cassette tapes with music that I wanted to keep.
 I decided to convert them to MP3 files.

 At first, I considered connecting an old cassette player to the mic audio input on my computer and downloading software that would convert audio to MP3.
 But I'm always wary of downloading software that might have viruses or malware.

-With some research, I found the BlumWay USB Cassette to MP3 Converter on Amazon.
+With some research, I found the BlumWay USB cassette-to-MP3 converter on Amazon.
 This affordable cassette tape player converts the audio to MP3 files and stores direct to a USB flash drive.
 It does the conversion internally, so no computer or software is needed.

 After the conversion, you can copy the MP3 files to play on an iPod or MP3 player.
 You can also burn to an audio CD, but you’ll need a laptop or desktop computer for that.
 I’ll explain that later.